cbroome/homepage/src/posts/20250908-ai-in-interviewing.md

 ---
 title: AI in Interviewing
-description: Impressions of interviewing for a tech job in the first half of 2025
+description: AI is everywhere in a job hunt, just not in center stage
 date: '2025-09-08'
 categories:
 published: true
 ---

 It must have been an auto update.
-Apple had turned on Apple Intelligence, their flavor of AI, sometime in the early Spring, and my laptop started summarizing emails.
+Apple Intelligence, Apple's flavor of AI, was suddenly installed and enabled on my MacBook.
+In place of regular email subjects were terse summaries.
 It happened just in time for my first official rejection letter during this most recent job search.

 Through the magic of modern technology the four sentences of polite rejection were summarized into two.

+> Thank you for taking the time to interview with the team and your patience in allowing us some time getting back to you.
+We enjoyed getting to know you throughout the process.
+However, we have decided that it's not a good fit at this time.
+>
+> I really appreciate the time you've taken so far meeting with the team and on the take home.
+We wish you the best of luck in your job search.

+Became

+> _Company_ has decided it is not a good fit at this time.
+Best of luck in your job search

 It may sound like a strange thing, but rejection letters are a kindness.
-Most companies and recruiters and even candidates would rather ghost each other.
+Most companies, recruiters, and even candidates would rather ghost each other.
 Feedback of any kind was rare, and meaningful feedback the rarest still.
+I appreciate every rejection letter for the closure they provide, and I respect the effort and character it takes to send them.

 I couldn’t decide whether Apple Intelligence was adding insult to injury.
 I never opted in for AI summaries and after a while took some pains to turn off as many of the Apple Intelligence features as I was aware.
-For emails in particular I found the original subject lines and summaries to be much more useful than what the AI coughed up.
+For emails in particular I found the original subject lines and summaries to be much more useful than their generated counterparts.

+This was indicative of AI factored into my job search in early 2025.

 Now more than two years into the AI hype bubble, AI was indeed bleeding into all corners and crevices of the tech industry.
-I could feel its presence even when otherwise absent.
+Even though it did not directly appear at any stage of interviewing, it was always on the periphery.

 ## AI was everywhere in the job hunt, just not where you’d think.